-The Master of Public Policy (MPP) builds on an existing concentration in the Master of Public Administration (MPA), and is designed for students interested in analytical careers in the public, private, and nonprofit sectors.
-Whereas MPA students focus their coursework on aspects of management, budgeting, and finance, the MPP
+The Master of Public Policy (MPP) builds on an existing concentration in the Master of Public Administration (MPA) and is designed for students interested in analytical careers in the public, private, and nonprofit sectors.
+Whereas MPA students focus their coursework on aspects of management, budgeting, and finance, the MPP emphasizes statistics, data analysis, and economics to prepare graduates to engage in policy research and program evaluation.

 The MPP requires 54 hours, including 38 hours of required courses and 8 hours in a substantive policy field (e.g., health policy, educational policy, environmental policy).
-A thesis is not required, but students must complete a capstone project integrating classroom learning with practical experience.
+A thesis is not required, but students must complete a capstone project integrating class-room learning with practical experience.
 The degree will be the second accredited MPP in Illinois, and the only MPP (regardless of accreditation status) at a public institution in the state.
 The college anticipates 10 students will enroll in Fall 2020, and 42 will be enrolled once fully implemented.